-The Portland region has experienced an increase in average temperatures of 0.5 °F to 1 °F in the past century.
+The Portland region has experienced an increase in average temperatures of 0.5 °F to 1 °F in the past century (Washington State Climatologist).
 These average temperature increases are magnified by a phenomenon called the urban heat island effect because the higher concentrations of buildings and paved surfaces retain much of that heat in the urban environment.
-In addition, heat waves when temperatures do not cool down at night have increased in western Oregon over the last century, causing problems for public health (Bumbaco et al., 2013).
+In addition, heat waves when temperatures do not cool down at night have increased in western Oregon and western Washington in the last century, increasing the potential for heat-related health problems (Bumbaco et al., 2013).

-Many of the areas most impacted by Portland's urban heat island effect, including downtown, along major roads and in and around industrial areas, are also areas where many low-income people live and where increased air pollution, including diesel emissions, can be found (see the Portland/Multnomah County Climate Change Preparation Risk and Vulnerabilities Assessment report for more information and a map of Portland's urban heat island effect).
-Many of these people will become more vulnerable to heat-related climate change impacts due to: 1) lack of air conditioning or access to cooling centers; 2) aggravation of existing respiratory diseases like asthma; and 3) social isolation because of language or other cultural barriers.
+Many of the areas most impacted by the region's urban heat island effect, including downtown, along major roads and in and around industrial areas, are also areas where many low-income people live and where increased air pollution, including diesel emissions, can be found (see the Portland/Multnomah County Climate Change Preparation Risk and Vulnerabilities Assessment report for more information and a map of Portland's urban heat island effect).

+Many of these people will become more vulnerable to heat-related climate change impacts due to: 1) lack of air conditioning or access to cooling centers, 2) aggravation of existing respiratory diseases like asthma, and 3) social isolation because of language or other cultural barriers, as well as physical and medical conditions.
+For example, some medications can increase sensitivity to heat, and mental illness can reduce a person's ability to recognize that their body is experiencing heat stress.